 A Bento card can also be dedicated for use on a specific project.
 And of course, employees can be assigned a prepaid card.

 Summary of the Bento for Business prepaid debit card:

 Features: Unlimited debit cards, activate and deactivate individual cards, set spending limits, set purchase category limits, manage cards online or in a smartphone app, integrate with QuickBooks, receive alerts for unauthorized purchases, and track receipts that can be uploaded.

 Fees: Free for up to two debit cards.
-Beyond two cards, price varies based on the number of prepaid debit cards.
+Beyond two cards, price varies based on the number of prepaid cards.

 Card Limits: Up to $25,000 per day spending limit for the account; you set the limit for each card.